“We can just feed her and she’ll get better, right?”

 * * * * * * *

 For those who’ve asked, Destiny never went to a rescue.
-She ended up staying with me permanently, where she now lives happily ever after with her best friend, Jazzy the Amazing Wiener, and sisters Katie the Doberman Pinscher, Xena the Pit Bull, Maggie Monster, and Andi.
+She ended up staying with me permanently, where she now lives happily ever after with her best friend, Jazzy the Amazing Wiener, and sisters Katie the Doberman Pinscher, Xena the Pit Bull, Maggie Monster, Andi, and unexpected addition, Imogene Louise Threadgoode, otherwise known as Idgie.

 To see all of Destiny’s photos, visit TylerDog Photography on Facebook.
 You can follow Destiny’s daily life at Destiny the Pibble on Facebook and Destiny’s Instagram.
 Destiny is also part of I’m Not A Monster – representing rescued “monsters,” spreading good cheer and helping other Pibbles get their second chance – with the annual Destiny’s Monster Holiday Drive, benefiting homeless pets in shelters and rescues.
 To learn more, read Destiny’s story in her own words.